jracp/FuzzyRoughQuickReduct/README.md

 ---

 ## Use case
-To determine the most important features using the algorithm described in "New Approaches to Fuzzy-Rough Feature Selection" by Richard Jensen and Qiang Shen
+To determine the most important features using the algorithm described in [New Approaches to Fuzzy-Rough Feature Selection](http://ieeexplore.ieee.org/document/4505335/) by Richard Jensen and Qiang Shen

-Here is a link to the paper: http://ieeexplore.ieee.org/document/4505335/

 ## Compile
 To compile this program follow these steps: